A Midsummer Night's Dream (1935 film): 1934 Hollywood Bowl production

 Reinhardt previously directed an acclaimed, lavish staging of A Midsummer Night's Dream at the Hollywood Bowl.
 According to the Los Angeles Times, the production operated "on the scale of a small military operation, the production featured an ensemble of more than 400 artists, including 18 principals, 60 or so dancers and several hundred extras.
 The Bowl was reconfigured for the occasion.
 The band shell was dismantled and put in storage.
 A gigantic stage was built and covered with green sod, heavy foliage and oak trees shipped in from Calabasas."

 The production used Felix Mendelssohn's music composed for the play, with ballet sequences choreographed by Theodore Kosloff and Nini Theilade.
 Costumes were designed by Max Rée.
-The opening cast featured Mickey Rooney (Puck), Olivia de Havilland (Hermia), David Lawrence (Theseus), Ingeborg Tillish (Hippolyta), Hollis Davenny (Egeus), Richard Stark (Lysander), George Walcott (Demetrius), Marion Shilling (Helena), and Leif Erickson (Oberon).
+The opening cast featured Mickey Rooney (Puck), Olivia de Havilland (Hermia), David Lawrence (Theseus), Ingeborg Tillisch (Hippolyta), Hollis Davenny (Egeus), Richard Stark (Lysander), George Walcott (Demetrius), Marion Shilling (Helena), and Leif Erickson (Oberon).
 De Havilland was originally an understudy for Gloria Stuart, who dropped out before opening night due to illness.